-- use positive thinking to self-motivate. - develop resiliency and fortitude when meeting challenges. ... - learn to balance their needs with the needs of others through service to the community - investigate personal strengths and career interests to set post-secondary goals. - utilize effective time-management strategies in order to meet deadlines.
+- use positive thinking to self-motivate. - develop resilience and fortitude when meeting challenges. - learn to balance their needs with the needs of others through service to the community. - investigate personal strengths and career interests to set post-secondary goals. - utilize effective time-management strategies in order to meet deadlines.
+COMMUNICATOR Students will:

-COMMUNICATOR

 - communicate information and ideas effectively to intended audiences using a variety of speaking and writing techniques. - actively listen and effectively communicate to manage conflict and work collaboratively. - give and receive meaningful feedback through thoughtful communication.

-INQUIRER
+INQUIRER Students will:

 - read a variety of sources for information and enjoyment. - collect and analyze data to identify problems and solutions and make informed decisions. - use creative thinking to generate new ideas and inquiries. - seek a range of perspectives from multiple and varied sources. - use inquiry to generate predictions and hypotheses.

-PRINCIPLED
+PRINCIPLED Students will:

-- take responsibility for their own actions and behaviors. - make fair and equitable decisions to serve themselves and others. - use technology responsibly and contribute positively to digital environments. - understand, respect and implement intellectual property right.
+- take responsibility for their own actions and behaviors. - make fair and equitable decisions to serve themselves and others. - use technology responsibly and contribute positively to digital environments. - understand, respect, and implement intellectual property rights.
+THINKER Students will:

-THINKER

 - ethically obtain and use information from a variety of relevant and appropriate sources and media. - read critically for comprehension. - connect conceptual understandings across multiple disciplines - apply existing knowledge to thoughtfully generate new ideas, products or processes.

-REFLECTIVE
+REFLECTIVE Students will:

-- process their learning through reflection. - revise their understanding based on new information and evidence. - evaluate and learn from their mistakes. - develop new skills, techniques and strategies for learning through reflection.
+- process their learning through reflection.

+- revise their understanding based on new information and evidence.

+- evaluate and learn from their mistakes.

+- develop new skills, techniques and strategies for learning through reflection.

 KNOWLEDGEABLE

+Students will:

-- use appropriate strategies for organizing complex information to utilize across a range of disciplines. - gather, evaluate and organize relevant information to formulate an argument - seek, interpret, judge and synthesize information and use this knowledge to inform others. - use critical thinking to analyze and solve problems
+- use appropriate strategies for organizing complex information to utilize across a range of disciplines. - gather, evaluate and organize relevant information to formulate an argument - seek, interpret, judge and synthesize information and use this knowledge to inform others. - use critical thinking to analyze and solve problems CARING Students will:

-CARING

-- demonstrate empathy through understanding and open-mindedness. - contribute positively to the lives of others through a commitment to service and community. - value the rights, privileges and responsibilities associated with citizenship. - work effectively with peers and help all to succeed
+- demonstrate empathy through understanding and open-mindedness. - contribute positively to the lives of others through a commitment to service and community. - value the rights, privileges and responsibilities associated with citizenship. - work effectively with peers and help all to succeed OPEN-MINDED Students will:

-OPEN-MINDED

 - engage as responsible citizens in a global society. - develop multiple opposing and complementary arguments that propose a variety of solutions. - consider ethical, cultural and environmental implications and recognize biases. - negotiate ideas with peers to build consensus.

-RISK-TAKER
+RISK-TAKER Students will: